prei007/formative-assessment/README.md

 ### Next steps
 1. Make learner model persistent (store and retrieve from a database)
-2. Visualise (updates of) the learner model in the UI
+2. Visualise (updates to) the learner model in the UI
 3. Generalise model-updating to multiple nodes (multiple facets of students' knowledge) based on a single input.
 4. Improve UI